Gaetano Morelli Lectures (open access courses)

 The fourth edition (2017) of the Gaetano Morelli Lectures focused on the process of formation and identification of customary international law.
 It aimed at inviting the participants to embark on a journey touching upon diverse conceptions, doctrines and practices, in search of the foundational bases of the international legal experience.

-The fifth edition (2018) of the Gaetano Morelli Lectures will focus on methodologies of international law.
+The fifth edition (2018) of the Gaetano Morelli Lectures focused on methodologies of international law.
 Through the discussion of diverse methodological approaches, everybody can explore the epistemological essence of international law and its capacity to explain the reality of our complex world.

-In 2018, the Gaetano Morelli Lectures will be held by: Olivier Corten (Professor of International Law, Université Libre de Bruxelles); Alessandra Gianelli (Professor of International Law, University of Teramo); Joseph H.H.
+In 2018, the Gaetano Morelli Lectures was held by: Olivier Corten (Professor of International Law, Université Libre de Bruxelles); Alessandra Gianelli (Professor of International Law, University of Teramo); Joseph H.H.
 Weiler (Professor of Law, New York University).

 Gaetano Morelli Lectures - 5th Edition (Rome, 11-13 October 2018)